Note: This post may contain affiliate links. Please see my disclosure page for more details.

 By Ben and Jazzy of Road Affair

 Backpacking Guatemala is exciting, memorable, and of course cheap.
 The country’s vibrant and colorful culture and rich history draws thousands of backpackers each year.
 After all, you can climb active volcanoes, walk the cobblestone streets of the UNESCO World Heritage city (Antigua), enjoy a boat ride on one of the world’s most beautiful lakes (Lake Atitlan), take a Spanish speaking course, or visit the most breathtaking Mayan ruins (Tikal) in the world on a budget of just $20 USD a day.
-The amount of cheap things you can do in Guatemala are endless.
+The amount of cheap things you can do in Guatemala is endless.
 On $20 USD a day, a budget backpacker can drink a few beers, sleep in a decent budget hotel, eat out twice a day, take local transport to and from their hotel and still have some change left over in their pocket.
 It’s a backpackers’ paradise.

 To give you an idea of what things cost in Guatemala, here are the average prices.
 A dorm bed will cost about $6-8 USD.
 Taking public transport within the city on a chicken bus will cost $0.40-1 USD.
 A full meal is about $2-4 USD.
 The average attraction fee is about $13.
 A local beer will cost you $2, and bottled water will run you 50 cents.
 A one week Spanish course for five hours a day will cost $120 USD.
+No wonder Guatemala is one of the cheapest countries to backpack in the Americas!

 If the “cheapness” of Guatemala doesn’t make you want to fly there now, we are pretty confident the vibrant culture, rich history, gorgeous landscapes, and unique attractions will.